isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 The backup servers do not have their own scopes.
 In some cases they can be used to respond to queries belonging to the scopes of the active servers.
-Also, a server which is neither in the partner-down state nor in normal operation serves no scopes.
+Also, a backup server which is neither in the partner-down state nor in normal operation serves no scopes.

-The scope names can be used to associate pools, subnets, and networks with certain servers, so only these servers can allocate addresses or prefixes from those pools, subnets, or networks.
+The scope names can be used to associate pools, subnets, and networks with certain servers, so that only these servers can allocate addresses or prefixes from those pools, subnets, or networks.
 This is done via the client classification mechanism (see :ref:`ha-load-balancing-advanced-config` for more details).